ubccr/xdmod/docs/upgrade.md

 General Upgrade Notes
 ---------------------

-- Open XDMoD release numbers are of the form X.Y.Z.
+- Open XDMoD version numbers are of the form X.Y.Z, where X.Y is the major version number and Z is the minor version number.
-    - New minor releases increment Z by 1, e.g., 10.0.0, 10.0.1, 10.0.2, etc.
+    - Software changes for minor versions include security updates and bug fixes.
-    - New major releases increment X.Y (usually by 0.5) and reset Z to 0, e.g.,
+    - Software changes for major versions usually have new features added, database structure changes, and non-backwards compatible changes.
-      9.0.0, 9.5.0, 10.0.0, 10.5.0, etc.
+    - Major version numbers usually (but not always) increment by 0.5, e.g., 9.0, 9.5, 10.0, 10.5, etc.
 - Unless otherwise noted below, Open XDMoD only supports upgrades to:
-    - Minor releases of the same major release (e.g., from 9.5.0 to 9.5.1,
+    - Minor versions of the same major version (e.g., from 9.5.0 to 9.5.1,
       from 10.0.0 to 10.0.3, etc.),
-    - The next major release (e.g., from 9.5.0 to 10.0.0, from 10.0.2 to
+    - The next major version (e.g., from 9.5.0 to 10.0.0, from 10.0.2 to
       11.0.0, etc.), or
-    - Minor releases of the next major release (e.g., from 9.5.0 to 10.0.1,
+    - Minor versions of the next major version (e.g., from 9.5.0 to 10.0.1,
       from 10.5.1 to 11.0.1, etc.).
-- If you need to jump more than one major release, you must incrementally upgrade to each of the intermediate major releases (or a minor release thereof), e.g., if you want to upgrade from 9.5.1 to 11.0.2, then you must upgrade from 9.5.1 to 10.0.\*, then from 10.0.\* to 10.5.\*, then from 10.5.\* to 11.0.2.
+- If you need to jump more than one major version, you must incrementally upgrade to each of the intermediate major versions (or a minor version thereof), e.g., if you want to upgrade from 9.5.1 to 11.0.2, then you must upgrade from 9.5.1 to 10.0.\*, then from 10.0.\* to 10.5.\*, then from 10.5.\* to 11.0.2.